Keyboards

 Our Verdict

-The Mchose GX87 is a great choice for those who prioritize build quality and typing feel.
-It's particularly suited for typists and users who value a solid, well-built keyboard with a satisfying sound profile and long battery life.
-However, if you're after extensive RGB customization or prefer screw-in stabilizers, this might not be the keyboard for you.
+The Mchose GX87 is an excellent keyboard for those who value a premium typing experience and solid build quality.
+It's best suited for mechanical keyboard enthusiasts and those who need a keyboard with a long battery life.
+However, if you're looking for a variety of stock switch options or a keyboard with a more vibrant visual appeal, this might not be the best fit for you.

 Customer Reviews Amazon